Peer Review & Scholarly Sources

 - Are intended for a broad audience

 - Often do not include references to back up their claims

 - Can be based on personal opinion

-These may be good resources depending on your assignment, but are not considered scholarly.
+These may be good resources if carefully evaluated, but are not considered scholarly.
 When in doubt, check with your professor.